aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/gridjsworkbook/_index.md

 ```

-Write JSON of the file to the stream
+Retrieve the JSON string from memory data,set the output filename in the JSON, and write it to the stream.

 **Parameters:**
 | Parameter | Type | Description |